Comprehensive Guide on HTML Injection

 <img src= "https://www.ignitetechnologies.in/img/logo-blue-white.png">

-From the below image, you can see that the “Ignite technologies logo” has been placed up over the screen, thus the attacker here can even inject other media formats such as videos, audios or the gifs.
+From the below image, you can see that someone has placed the “Ignite technologies logo” up over the screen.
+Thus, the attacker here can even inject other media formats such as videos, audios, or gifs.

 Reflected HTML Current URL